Skip to content

 When cache misses occur, the system executes the tool and stores results for future use:

-# Execute tool
+# Execute data processing tool

 if tool_name not in self.tools:

-raise ValueError(f"Tool {tool_name} not available")
+raise ValueError(f"Data processing tool {tool_name} not available")

 tool = self.tools[tool_name]